Millard Oakley STEM Center

 - Location & Schedule

 Tennessee Tech cares deeply about the safety and welfare of children while on its campus.
-As a parent, guardian, or teacher (as applicable) pf a student attending the 65th annual Cumberland Plateau Regional Science and Engineering Fair, you are responsible for the supervision, oversight, and protection of your student participant(s) while on Tennessee Tech property.
+As a parent, guardian, or teacher (as applicable) if a student is attending the 65th annual Cumberland Plateau Regional Science and Engineering Fair, you are responsible for the supervision, oversight, and protection of your student participant(s) while on Tennessee Tech property.

-NOTE: A parent, guardian, or teacher (as applicable) must accompany the student(s) at all times.
+A parent, guardian, or teacher (as applicable) must accompany the student(s) at all times.
 Students may not be left unattended.

 - Register Online